 Once you’ve set up your group, sending the schedule requires very little effort…although it is one more step that could be eliminated with the right app.

 The nice thing about email is that it can reach a large number of people quickly.
 The bad thing is that email use is on the decline.
-Texting, instant messaging, and chatting are becoming the new norm so your employees might not check their inbox very often…if at all.
+Texting, instant messaging, and chatting are becoming the new norm, so your employees might not check their inboxes very often…if at all.

 Dropbox is another distribution option that can make the scheduling process simpler.
 You just create your schedule, upload it to Dropbox, and specify all the employees who are allowed to read it.
 You can even give some employees the ability to edit the document if you so choose.